industrial-edge/performance-insight-getting-started/README.md

 ## Configuration steps

 You can find the further information about the following steps in the [docs](docs/Installation.md)
-- Configure PLC Connection (Databus, S7 Connector)
+- Configure PLC Connection (Databus, OPC UA Connector)
-- Configure Data Service
+- Configure   IIH Essentials
 - Configure Performance Insight

 ## Usage

-Once the Data Service app is configured and data is availalbe from a running PLC, process data can be collected.
+Once the IIH Essentials app is configured and data is availalbe from a running PLC, process data can be collected.
 Performance Insight visualizes this data and gives Iata insights (KPIs, metrics, etc.)

 ## Documentation